-- Respect each other - Respect school district employees - Obey student behavior polices adopted by the Board of Education - Obey rules established by individual schools
+- Respect each other - Respect school district employees - Abide by student behavior polices adopted by the Board of Education - Abide by rules established by individual schools

-The school's primary goal is to educate, not to punish; however, when the behavior of an individual student comes in conflict with the rights of others, corrective actions may be necessary for the benefit of that individual and the school as a whole.
+The school's primary goal is to educate, not to punish; however, when the behavior of an individual student comes in conflict with the rights of others, corrective actions may be necessary for the benefit of that individual and the school.
 Accordingly, students shall be governed by policies, regulations and rules set forth in this Code of Conduct.

-The Code of Conduct is effective during the following times and in the following places:
+The Code of Conduct is effective during the following times and in or at the following places: